-Our free School Bus cdl practice questions are designed to help test your knowledge of the CDL Manual and sharpen your skills for taking the CDL permit and endorsement exams.
+Our free CDL practice tests for School Bus are designed to help test your knowledge of the CDL Manual and sharpen your skills for taking the CDL permit and endorsement exams.
 They are not designed to teach you the knowledge necessary to pass the exams.
-Please do not try to memorize these questions in order to get your cdl.
+Please do not try to memorize these CDL practice tests in order to get your CDL.
 There's a better way.

 The The School Bus section is designated primarily as an information and study guide for all individuals who are interested in obtaining the federal School Bus endorsement (S) for their CDL to drive a yellow school bus nationwide.

 Ensure that the mirrors are properly adjusted so you can see:

 More students are killed while getting on or off a school bus each year than are killed as passengers inside of a school bus.
 As a result, knowing what to do before, during and after loading or unloading students is critical.
 This section will give you specific procedures to help you avoid unsafe conditions which could result in injuries and fatalities during and after loading and unloading students.